ermongroup/cs228-notes/learning/structure/index.md

 Constraint-based approaches use the dataset to perform statistical tests of independence between variables and construct a graph accordingly.
 Score-based approaches search for network structures to maximize the likelihood of the dataset while controlling the complexity of the model.

-The modeling goal guides the choice of approach.
+The goal of the modeling often guides the choice of approach.
+A useful distinction to make is whether one is interested in estimating parameters of the conditional probability distributions or potentials in addition to the graphical structure.
-Constraint-based techniques avoid parameter identification (e.g., estimating the values of the conditional probability tables), and so are natural if one is only interested in the qualitative statistical associations between the variables---namely, the graph itself.
+It may be the case that one is only interested in the qualitative statistical associations between the variables---namely, the graph itself and the conditional independence assertions it encodes.
-Such structure learning is also called _knowledge discovery_.
+Such structure learning is sometimes called _knowledge discovery_.
+Since constraint-based techniques may avoid estimating parameters, they are natural in this setting.
-On the other hand, score-based approaches are natural when one is also interested in identifying model parameters.
+On the other hand, score based techniques may be natural when one also wants to estimate parameters.
-For example, these approaches may be used for density estimation.
-We briefly touch upon constraint-based approaches before turning to score-based approaches.
+In the sequel, we briefly touch upon constraint-based approaches before turning to score-based approaches.

 ### Constraint-based approaches for knowledge discovery